 In early 2020, clinical trial data showed that the current SARS-CoV-2 mRNA vaccine effectiveness worked in preventing infections and severe illness from COVID-19 in the clinical trial setting.
-Now, an ongoing, multicenter study led by Vanderbilt University Medical Center and supported by the Centers for Disease Control and Prevention (CDC) has released its first data on the vaccine effectiveness in preventing severe disease and hospitalization from COVID-19 in a large population.
+Now, an ongoing, multicenter study led by Vanderbilt University Medical Center and supported by the CDC has released its latest data on vaccine effectiveness in preventing severe disease and hospitalization from COVID-19 in a large population.

 Data from the study are sent to the CDC every two weeks to help inform those creating U.S. vaccination policies.

 The study’s principal investigator is Wesley Self, M.D., vice president for Clinical Research Networks and Strategy in the Vanderbilt Institute for Clinical and Translational Research (VICTR).
 Self and colleagues are using a previously established network of 21 hospitals across the U.S. – the Influenza and Other Viruses in the Acutely Ill (IVY) Network – to track COVID-19 hospitalizations.

 Discover recently sat down with Self to discuss the study’s early findings.

 Discover: How did Vanderbilt get involved with this critical research?